pat/riddle/README.markdown

 Please note that this project has a [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).
 By participating in this project you agree to abide by its terms.

 Riddle uses the [git-flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) process for development.
-The `master` branch is the latest released code (in a gem).
+The `main` branch is the latest released code (in a gem).
 The `develop` branch is what's coming in the next release.
 (There may be occasional feature and hotfix branches, although these are generally not pushed to GitHub.)

 When submitting a patch to Riddle, please submit your pull request against the `develop` branch.